 Maybe Something Beautiful: How Art Transformed A Neighborhood by F. Isabel Campoy

 Based on the true story of the Urban Art Trail in San Diego, California.
-Mira is inspired by a mural artist to transform her grey city into colour.
+A mural artist inspires Mira to transform her grey city into colour.
 She, in turn, inspired the community to add their voice to the mural.

 Smoky Night by Eve Bunting

 Daniel and his mother watch the LA riots happening in their neighbourhood.
-After going to bed, they wake to learn their building was on fire.
-Daniel hesitates as they evacuate because he cannot find his cat, but it is later found by a firefighter.
+After going to bed, they learn their building is on fire.
+Daniel hesitates as they evacuate because he cannot find his cat, but a firefighter later finds it.

 Sofia Valdez, Future Prez by Andrea Beaty